At Arts Centre Melbourne, we bring people together for remarkable experiences.

 We’re proud to be the gateway to the thriving Melbourne Arts Precinct, home to one of the largest concentrations of cultural and creative organisations, practitioners and institutions in the world.

-Together with the Victorian Government, we’re Reimagining Arts Centre Melbourne as a key part of the Victorian Government’s commitment to the Melbourne Arts Precinct Transformation – a city-changing project that will cement Melbourne’s unique positioning as Australia’s cultural and creative capital.
+We’re Reimagining Arts Centre Melbourne as a centrepiece of the Victorian Government’s commitment to the Melbourne Arts Precinct Transformation – a city-changing project that will cement Melbourne’s unique positioning as Australia’s cultural and creative capital.

 We’re committed to the future of the precinct by:

 - enhancing the uniquely Melbourne experience of exploring a diversity of art and creative practice in a singular location

 - ensuring it continues to be a place where Victorians and visitors can experience the world’s best art, music and performance, confidently and safely

 - ensuring it continues to be a training ground and inspiration for our next generation of talent.

 What we’re doing

 - completely refurbishing our beloved Theatres Building (home to the State Theatre, Playhouse, and Fairfax Studio)

 - building a new Centre for Creativity at 1 City Road, including a new gallery for the cherished Australian Performing Arts Collection and a permanent and expanded home to the Australian Music Vault